Logo VELOCITI: Benchmarking Video-Language Compositional Reasoning with Strict Entailment

 In this test, the negative caption is created by replacing the action and its modifiers with another action and modifiers from a different event of the same video, while the primary agent remains unchanged.

-Agent CoReference Test
+Agent Coreference Test

 Co-reference means two or more expressions that refer to the same entity.
 In a video, entities are referred to using their appearance or the actions they perform.
 This test identifies videos with a single agent acting in at least two events.
 The positive caption is created by concatenating the two references.
 Solving this test requires resolving multi-step binding across time